slyedoc/bevy_physics_weekend/README.md

 ## Status

-Still working though book 1 at the moment.
+Working though book 2 at the moment.

 ## Why